April-May 2024

 Shkodër outside the Old Town

 There was one thing we couldn’t miss for the world—Rozafa Castle.
 Perched high on a hill overlooking the city of Shkodër, it is a must-visit spot for anyone traveling to the area.
 The fortress dates back to ancient times and offers stunning panoramic views of the surrounding landscapes, including Lake Skadar and the Albanian Alps.
 According to local legend, the castle walls stood firm thanks to the self-sacrifice of a woman named Rozafa, who was buried alive within the structure.
 Exploring Rozafa Castle, you’ll find crumbling walls, old stone pathways, and lots of greenery.
 We spent quite a while in the castle and its yard, painting and watching kids play football.
-This might not be the most impressive castle in Albania (see our article about Berat and Gjirokastra (coming soon)), but it’s the one I definitely liked the most.
+This might not be the most impressive castle in Albania (see our article about Berat and Gjirokastra), but it’s the one I definitely liked the most.

 Sketching Albania